EthanK11/EthanK11.github.io/README.md

 This timeline shows how one of the biggest rivalries in college sports - Lehigh vs. Lafayette football - has developed from 1884 to 2020.

-**The Weeknd's Rise to Fame**
+**The Weeknd's Rise to An Icon**
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1g0Wu_8gAR0k_Ygyz7I3mU4OTu83Yei23t5U6QZHuiCo&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

-This timeline displays The Weeknd's success throughout his career, beginning as an unknown singer in 2011, to becoming the world's biggest artist today.
-I detail his accomplishments within each of his projects or albums including: Trilogy (a remastered compilation of early mixtapes), Kiss Land, Beauty Behind the Madness, Starboy, My Dear Melancholy, and most recently, After Hours.
+This timeline illustrates The Weeknd's success throughout his career, beginning as an unknown singer in 2011, to becoming the world's biggest artist today.  detail His accomplishments within each of his projects or albums are detailed including: Trilogy (a remastered compilation of early mixtapes), Kiss Land, Beauty Behind the Madness, Starboy, My Dear Melancholy, and most recently, After Hours.
+The images are the covers of his albums and although most of this information was prior knowledge, here are sources to visit for more information about The Weeknd's success in data: [Britannica](https://www.britannica.com/biography/the-Weeknd), [Business Insider](https://www.businessinsider.com/how-the-weeknd-got-his-start-on-youtube-2015-8), [Biography](https://www.biography.com/musician/the-weeknd)

 # Charts